6leetcode/6leetcode/questions/Database/1341. Movie Rating/README.md

 <p>Write the following SQL query:</p>

 <ul>
-	<li>Find the name of the user who has rated the greatest number of the movies.
+	<li>Find the name of the user who has rated the greatest number of movies.
 	<p>In case of a tie, return&nbsp;lexicographically smaller user name.</p>
 	</li>
 	<li>Find the movie name with the <em><strong>highest average</strong></em> rating in&nbsp;<strong>February&nbsp;2020</strong>.